easilver/mutation-genome-separator/README.md

 * These files MUST have the lines with "Mutations:" and "Genomes:" heading the respective sections
 * After the script runs you will have two files in the output directory, called Mutations.txt and Genomes.txt
-* If you run this command twice with the same output file the Mutations.txt and Genomes.txt files will be replaced with the second output
+* If you run this command twice with the same output file the Mutations.txt and Genomes.txt files will be appended with the second output (so output will be twice as long)
 * This script is asynchronous so the order of the output cannot be guaranteed to be the same every time